 The applications are carefully reviewed.
 You will be notified via email that is listed in Physical Therapy Centralized Application Service PTCAS) beginning in December through May.
 All applicants will be notified of their admissions status by the UC graduate school.

-There are four clinical rotations, approx. 41 weeks total of clinical education
+There are three clinical rotations, approx. 35 weeks total of clinical education

 We have clinical sites all over the 48 contiguous states, and we are growing internationally, as well.

-As a three year program that is nine semesters long that starts in the Summer semester, the clinical rotations occur in the 4th, 7th, 8th & 9th semesters for each class.
+As an eight semesters program that starts in the Summer semester, the clinical rotations occur in the 5th, 7th, & 8th semesters for each cohort.

-Inpatient, outpatient, and chronic care experiences are required by the program.
+Inpatient and outpatient experiences are required by the program.
 Experiences in all four practice patterns will occur - musculoskeletal, neuromuscular, integumentary, and cardiopulmonary.